duijf/roastery/documentation/architecture.rst

 Roastery provides two methods to clean up transaction data:

-- **Manual cleanup** --- Roastery provides CLI utility that will allow you to clean up every transaction in `Income:Unknown` and `Expenses:Unknown`.
+- **Manual cleanup** --- Roastery provides a CLI command that will prompt you to classify and clean up every transaction in the ``Income:Unknown`` and ``Expenses:Unknown`` accounts.
 - **Automatic cleanup** --- Users can also write rules in Python to automatically clean up and classify transactions.
+(Attempting to automate all cleanup will likely have deminishing returns)

 .. tip::

-   Attempting to automate all manual cleanup / classification has deminishing returns.
-You will likely end up with a large amount of one-off rules.
-Prefer to use Roastery's CLI utilities instead.

-Advice: start by manually cleaning your transactions.
-This isn't as tedious as you may think if you use the CLI utilities from Roastery.
-Write rules to automate cleanup once you find yourself repeatedly performing the same bit of clean up.
+   Start by manually cleaning your transactions.
+Invest in automation once you find yourself repeatedly cleaning up the same kind of transactions.